cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 Note that:

-* It passes along the channel a tuple `storedGamesChunk` that may contain an error.
+* The helper function passes along the channel a tuple `storedGamesChunk` that may contain an error.
 This is to obtain a result similar to when a function returns an optional error .
 * It uses the paginated query so as to not overwhelm the memory if there are millions of infos.
-* And it closes the channel upon exit whether there is an error or not via the use of `defer`.
+* It closes the channel upon exit whether there is an error or not via the use of `defer`.

 </HighlightBox>